Join Waitlist We will inform you when the product arrives in stock. Please leave your valid email address below.

 • 1/2 teaspoon sea salt

+Blend until smooth.
 Or, pulse if you prefer chunky basil.

-*Note that I included a sliding scale for the amount of olive oil and lemon juice.
+*Sliding scale for the amount of olive oil and lemon juice.
 I generally start on the lower end, adding more while blending until the desired consistency is reached.
 The amount may also vary depending on how tightly you packed your cups of basil.

 6 images in one.
 Each image is the same angle, showing the top of a vitamix blender.
 The first image is just basil in the blender, then each ingredient is added on top in subsequent photos: grated parmesan cheese, walnuts, salt, garlic, lemon juice, olive oil, and then a final image of the bright green pesto, after blending.

-In addition to all the classic ways to use pesto, such as with pasta, pizza, sautéed mixed veggies, or on homemade sourdough bread, we learned a couple pretty rad ways to use this pesto too.
+In addition to all the classic ways to use pesto, such as with pasta, pizza, sautéed mixed veggies, or on homemade sourdough bread, we learned a couple pretty tasty ways to use this walnut basil pesto too.
 One is to add a dollop of pesto mixed with eggs, like you would milk or cheese when whipping up scrambled eggs, or even when making a quiche or frittata.
 Green eggs, anyone?

 Even more, make a killer pesto salad dressing!
 When we have about a half a small jar or less, we top off and thin down the remaining pesto in the jar with some extra virgin olive oil, a sprinkle of salt and pepper, another squeeze of fresh lemon, maybe a dash of apple cider vinegar – and boom!
 The result is a pourable, delectable pesto salad dressing.
 So good.